What Physician Business Expenses Should an Employer Pay For? | Employee Medical Expenses

 - Signing Bonus: Is an employee signing bonus offered?
 When is it paid?
 Do you have to pay it back if you leave before the initial term is completed?
 Are student loans paid back?
 Is there a forgiveness period for student loans?

-- Tail Coverage: If tail is necessary, who is responsible to pay for it when the Agreement is terminated?
+- Tail Insurance: If tail insurance is necessary, who is responsible for paying for it when the Agreement is terminated?

 - Term: What is the length of the initial term?
 Does the Agreement automatically renew after the initial term?

 - For Cause Termination: What are the grounds for immediate termination for cause?
 Is a review provided to dispute the termination?